practicusai/docs/docs/k8s-setup.md

 ### Logging in to management console

-You should be able to log in to Practicus AI management console using [http://127.0.0.1/console/admin](http://127.0.0.1/console/admin) or https://practicus.your_company.com/console/admin
+You should be able to log in to Practicus AI management console using [http://local.practicus.io/console/admin](http://local.practicus.io/console/admin) or https://practicus.your_company.com/console/admin

+Note: local.practicus.io DNS entry points to localhost ip address (127.0.0.1)

 Your super admin username / password was defined at the top of your values.yaml file. (superUserEmail, superUserPassword)